 I’m an award-winning multi-platform journalist based at the Canadian Broadcasting Corporation’s Washington D.C. bureau.

-Reporting live from the White House, Capitol Hill and beyond, I cover the Trump administration and U.S. politics for CBC News Network.
-It’s my job to make sense of fast-moving developments on everything from the ongoing Russia investigation to the escalating tension with North Korea for a Canadian audience.
+Reporting live from the White House and Capitol Hill, I cover the Trump administration and U.S. politics for CBC News Network.
+It’s my job to make sense of fast-moving developments on everything from the ongoing Russia investigation to the heightened tension with North Korea for a Canadian audience.

 I received a full scholarship to complete my master’s degree in journalism at the University of the West of England.
 While studying, I worked as a broadcast assistant for the BBC’s Sunday Politics Show and as a freelance multimedia journalist for The Bristol Post.